 - Short letter to SCRFA detailing the importance of attending GCFI

-- Draft abstract that addresses any of the Award themes below
+- Abstract submitted to GCFI for a presentation which addresses any of the Award themes below

 - A letter from their major professor stating their current academic standing, and their progress toward their degree

-- Must let SCRFA know by 1 September 2017 if they will attend the GCFI meeting, including that an abstract has or will be submitted.
+- Must let SCRFA know by 15 September 2018 if they will attend the GCFI meeting.

-- Will be responsible for organising relevant travel including visas for Mexico.
+- Will be responsible for organising relevant travel including visas.

 - Will be eligible to compete for other GCFI awards.